WomenInTechAllies/CSS-Grid---Let-s-Get-Our-Grid-On---4-25-18/README.md

 # CSS-Grid---Let-s-Get-Our-Grid-On---4-25-18

+Our guest speaker was Todd Darling, Senior Consultant with Cardinal Solutions.
+Todd is a Web/Front End developer with 10+ years of experience in all areas of web development.

+A message from Todd ...

-## Thank you ladies (and gentlemen) for having me!
+### Thank you ladies (and gentlemen) for having me!
 I had a great time and anytime we can share knowledge, we all get better so I hoped everybody learned something.

 Here is the link to the CSS course by Wes Bos that I highly recommend going through (it's free, so why not?):